-Covering a total of 823 square miles, Snowdonia is Wales’ largest National Park.
+Covering a total of 823 square miles, Eryri is Wales’ largest National Park.
 Home to over 26,000 people, Eryri’s landscape is steeped with culture, history, and heritage, where the Welsh language is part of the day-to-day fabric of the area.

 Nearly 4 million people visit Eryri every year to explore its towering peaks and breath-taking valleys, find tranquillity in its lesser-trodden paths and discover its extensive recreation opportunities.